Phonics Reading Games Can Improve Brain Health, And Ability To Learn?

 Emotionally stressful environments (for the educator and the student) are counterproductive because they can reduce children’s ability to learn. http://www.mayoclinic.org/stress/art-20046037

 3. Learning is influenced by the natural development of the body and brain.
 According to brain research for example, there can be a five-year difference in maturation between any two “average” children.
 Gauging achievement on the basis of chronological age is therefore inappropriate, and counterproductive.

 4. The brain understands and remembers best when facts and skills are embedded in natural spatial memory, we remember what we experience.
 This principle can be applied to every subject through games (like our phonics reading game), activities and real life experiences: involving as many of the senses in the learning process as possible.
 This is particularly important for the “hands on learner“.
 Educators should not exclude lectures and sit down at a desk type work; but they should make them part of a larger experience.

 5. Each brain is unique.
 Teaching should be multifaceted in order to attract different interests, and to develop the whole brain.
 Helping children find their passion is a major part of their future success.

 6. The objective of brain based teaching is to move from memorizing information to experiencing information.

 7. Empower educators to do whatever is in the best interest of each individual child.
 One size does not fit all.

-Even though these things have been recently learned by way of cognitive science’s brain scans, the method has been around over 30 years, and known as “Total Physical Response“.
-It has been well known that, with this method, children learn faster, retain more, drop rate decreases by 90%, and the health of the brain is improved.
+Even though these things have been recently learned by way of cognitive science’s brain scans, the method has been around over 30 years.
+It is known as “Total Physical Response“.
+Studies show that, with this method, children learn faster, retain more, drop rate decreases by 90%, and the health of the brain is improved.

 For a real life example: “My Journey From Public School Teacher To Homeschooling Mom“: http://ringaroundthephonics.com/2017/04/11/homeschool-public-school-teacher/